dahnielkim/dahnielkim/README.md

 ## Hi there, I'm Daniel 👋

-Feel free to check out any of my public repositories or my personal page (www.danielkim.io).
+Feel free to check out any of my public repositories.

 Connect with me on: